CHAPTER 5. LEARNING TO WRITE

 Both versions use exactly the same words, but the word order makes the second sentence sound dramatically different.
 Since both versions are grammatically correct, the weakness of the first has nothing to do with any kind of error and everything to do with what the reader hears first and last.

-In the first version, the main clause about standing firm ("we shall not flag or fail") comes first, so that by the time you get to the end of this long sentence, its opening has faded--largely eclipsed by "the grip of the Gestap and all the apparatus of Nazi rule."
+In the first version, the main clause about standing firm ("we shall not flag or fail") comes first, so that by the time you get to the end of this long sentence, its opening has faded--largely eclipsed by "the grip of the Gestapo and all the apparatus of Nazi rule."
 That's the last thing you hear as the sentence hits your ear.
 But Churchill's version holds its fire to the very end.
 Only after setting before us all the fearful weight of Nazi power in long and weighty polysyllables, only after building suspense with the lever of even though (which signals that resistance is coming), does Churchill fire a volley of six silver bullets--we shall not flag or fail--in such a way that we can never forget them.

 How does anyone learn to write like this, to speak like this?
 The simplest answer is: by reading great writers, watching and--most important--listening to what they do with words.
 Just as Churchill learned to shape his sentences by studying the speeches of Edmund Burke, the great Irish orator of the British parliament in the late eighteenth century, Ted Sorenson learned from Churchill himself (as he told me once at a Renaissance Weekend dinner in Charleston, South Carolina) how to construct a memorably chiastic or fliparound sentence such as, "Ask not what your country can so for you; ask what you can do for your country."
-Whoever composed that sentencc (Sorenson wouldn't say), JFK loved the English language quite as much as Sorenson did, and that one sentence probably deserves the credit for most if not all of the 900 people who signed up for the Peace Corps in its very first year--1961.
+Whoever composed that sentence (Sorenson wouldn't say), JFK loved the English language quite as much as Sorenson did, and that one sentence probably deserves the credit for most if not all of the 900 people who signed up for the Peace Corps in its very first year--1961.

 But I realize that I'm now getting out ahead of my skis because I simply have to tackle one little pesky point of grammatical correctness before getting further into rhetoric.
 I call it the great S-checkpoint because for many kids, getting through it may be even tougher than getting from East to West Berlin at the height of the Cold War--or maybe talking your way out of getting shot if you're stopped by a cop for Driving While Black.
 Or retrieving from Microsoft a password that you last used seven years ago.